humanitec/preview-envs-action/README.md

 ## Development

 Running the tests requires an Humanitec account.
-Once this is created, the following environment variables need to be configure:
+Once this is created, the following environment variables need to be configured:

 * `HUMANITEC_ORG`
 * `HUMANITEC_TOKEN`